10 Key Insights from the ECG Axis Chart for Health Tech Developers

 T-Wave Interpretation: Insights into Cardiac Health from the ECG Axis

 The T-wave signifies the repolarization of the ventricles, serving as a crucial indicator of heart health.
 Abnormal T-wave morphology, such as inversion or flattening, can signal underlying issues like ischemia or electrolyte imbalances.
-For example, T-wave inversion on initial ECGs has been linked to negative heart events, particularly in patients with myocardial infarction.
+For example, T-wave inversion has been linked to negative heart events, particularly in patients with myocardial infarction.
 It acts as a strong predictor of one-year mortality, especially in those with reduced ejection fraction.

 This mindmap starts with the central concept of T-wave interpretation and branches out to show its significance, abnormalities, technology aiding detection, and clinical consequences.
 Follow the branches to understand how each component is connected.